 Did you Know?
-List of Interesting Facts about Native Americans Maryland
+List of Interesting Facts about Indians Maryland

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of Maryland, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Our unusual and interesting facts about Indians of Maryland, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.

-Facts about Native Americans and interesting Facts about Native Americans Maryland are as follows:
+Facts about Indians and interesting Facts about Indians Maryland are as follows:

 - Fact 1 - Maryland is a state of the eastern US, on the Atlantic.
-The indigenous people of this state included various tribes of Native Americans.
+The indigenous people of this state included various tribes of Indians.
 Northeastern Indians were the indigenous peoples of the Northeast of North America and Canada.

 - Fact 2 - These Indians were static Woodland tribes of hunter fishers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the home and land

-- Fact 3 - Maryland - The Native Americans of Maryland were the Lenape, Nanticoke, Piscataway, Conoy, Powhatan, Accohannock, Shawnee, Susquehannock, Tutelo and Saponi tribes
+- Fact 3 - Maryland - The Indians of Maryland were the Lenape, Nanticoke, Piscataway, Conoy, Powhatan, Accohannock, Shawnee, Susquehannock, Tutelo and Saponi tribes

 - Fact 4 - Names of Border States: Delaware, Pennsylvania, Virginia and West Virginia